kaixxx/noScribe/README 0.5tmp.md

 ### Settings
 <img align="left" src="img/noScribe_settings.png" width="300">

-- Select your **audio file** and a **filename for the transcript.**
+- Select your **audio file**.
+NoScribe supports almost any audio or video format.
+- Select the **filename for the transcript.** You can also choose the file type: *.html is the default, supported also by the noScribe editor. *.vtt is a video subtitles format and is especially useful if you want to import your transcript into [EXMARaLDA](https://exmaralda.org/) for further annotation. *.txt exports the transcript as plain text.
 - **Start** and **Stop** accept timestamps in the format hh:mm:ss.
 Use this to limit the transcription to a particular part of the recording.
 This is especially helpful for testing your settings with a small sample before committing to transcribing the whole interview, which may take several hours.
 Leave **Stop** empty if you want to transcribe until the end of the audio file.
 - **Language:** Select the language of your transcript or set it to 'auto'.
 - **Quality:** 'Precise' is the recommended setting for the most accurate transcript.
 On slower machines, you may opt for the 'fast' option.
 This will be quicker but might necessitate more manual revision later.
 - **Mark Pause**: If enabled, parts of your audio without voice activity will be marked as pauses.
 Pauses are transcribed as round brackets with one dot per second inside, e.g., '(..)' for a two-second pause.
 Pauses longer than 10 seconds are written out as '(XX seconds pause)' or '(XX minutes pause)'.
 You have the option to mark either pauses of one second and more ('1sec+'), two seconds and more ('2sec+'), or only the longer ones of three seconds and more ('3sec+').
 Choose 'none' to disable this feature entirely.
-**Speaker Detection:** Choosing 'auto' utilizes the Pyannote AI model to identify distinct speakers in your audio, organizing the transcript accordingly.
-Opting for 'none' bypasses this step, shaving off approximately half the process time.
+- **Speaker Detection:** This feature uses the Pyannote AI model to identify distinct speakers in your audio and organizes the transcript accordingly.
+Choose the number of speakers if known, or select 'auto.'
+Opting for 'none' bypasses this step altogether, reducing the processing time by approximately half.
 However, the resultant transcript will be a continuous block of text without any indicators of speaker transitions.
 - **Overlapping Speech**: If enabled, noScribe attempts to mark instances where two people speak simultaneously.
 The overlapping section is demarcated with //double slashes//.
 (Note: This is an experimental feature.)
 - **Timestamps**: When enabled, noScribe incorporates timestamps in the format [hh:mm:ss] into the transcript either at every change of speaker or every 60 seconds.
 I find these timestamps somewhat distracting, hence my decision to disable them by default.
 However, they can be quite useful in certain contexts.
 Even with timestamps disabled, determining the audio timecode for a specific segment is straightforward: simply open the transcript in the noScribe Editor, navigate through the text, and the corresponding timecode will appear in the bottom right corner of the app.